-And just a few weeks ago, the Prime Minister announced that the Government of Canada will invest 126 million dollars over two years in building a new facility for the National Research Council in Montréal.
-This facility will increase the country's vaccine production to two million doses per month.
+And only weeks ago, the Prime Minister announced that the Government of Canada will invest 126 million dollars over two years to build a new facility in Montreal for the National Research

+Council.
+This facility will enable an increase in domestic vaccine manufacturing by up to two million doses a month.

-This is excellent news for the Canadian biomanufacturing industry.
+This is great news for the bio-manufacturing industry in Canada.